danchoi/ngrender/README.md

   This has terrible performance in the web browser and in some cases can't even happen.
 You want a way to render the AngularJS templates with more horsepower and speed than inside the browser's pokey JavaScript engine.
-* You like AngularJS's templating language and want to use for more than just in the web browser JavaScript MVC layer.
+* You like AngularJS's templating language and want to use it for everything dynamic HTML.

 ## Prerequisites